Roy-sit/tinaylt_royslp_hw1/readme.md

-# Tina Lok & Roy Sit's Profile
+# Tina Lok and Roy Sit's Profile

 ##Welcome to our readme profile